 Although alley clean up isn't glamorous, we feel pretty sure that some of you have become involved.
 Sooner or later, most community activists who live where there are alleys begin to feel that either the weeds or the rats or the graffiti or the loitering are just too much to take.

 So it's common to organize the neighbors, sometimes every spring, to undertake this activity.
 This is particularly important if the solid waste collection occurs from the alley, as it's likely that there are a few spills now and then.

 If people enter garages from the alley, the clean ups also can prevent the nail in the tire situation and make it generally easier for drivers to see around obstacles such as those random sunflowers or the dumpster at a rakish angle.

 Some places have become more inventive.
 If the alley doesn't have a functional use, sometimes they've been converted to communal green space.

 Sometimes, as famously is occurring in Chicago, the alley becomes "green" in the sense of being redone with more environmentally friendly paving (in the form of permeable asphalt or porous concrete) or more energy-saving lighting.

-1. Invite everyone to participate, but especially make sure that any kids on the block feel valued and appreciated.
+2. Invite everyone to participate, but especially make sure that any kids on the block feel valued and appreciated.
 Stress that everyone needs to bring their own work gloves.
 Prepare a half-page legal release by which participants will agree to hold the organizers of the event harmless from any injuries that might occur.

 3. Have water on hand, if it's a warm day, or coffee for a cold one.
 A little snack for afterward or even a barbecue in someone's backyard makes the event more festive and leaves everyone a little happier about the hard work.